Ray Lindwall: Grade cricket under O'Reilly

 Lindwall was only in the Third XI of St. George at the time, but by December, he was in the First XI along with future Invincibles teammate Arthur Morris.
 The senior team was captained by Bill O'Reilly, a leg spin bowler who represented Australia in Tests and was regarded as the best bowler in the world.
 O'Reilly was a firm man and came to be a father figure for Lindwall.
 Lindwall came into the team seeing himself as an into-the-wind swing bowler.
 O'Reilly felt that pace bowlers were only useful for a few overs with new ball, so he instructed Lindwall to lengthen his run-up and bowl as fast as possible.
 O’Reilly also decided that the team needed more bowlers.
 He placed Lindwall low in the batting order, where he often did not get an opportunity to bat.
 Lindwall did not bother protesting, realising that dissent against the autocratic O’Reilly would be futile.
-O'Reilly also reversed Morris from a bowler into a batsman.
+O'Reilly also turned Morris from a bowler into a batsman.
 Both Morris and Lindwall became world-leading players in the fields that O’Reilly chose for them.
 By the end of the 1938–39 season, Lindwall had not yet established himself as a cricketer.
 Former Test batsman Charlie Macartney lamented what he perceived as a lack of talent and substance at St. George.
-Lindwall returned to school, attempting to obtain his Leaving Certificate while also playing third-grade rugby.
+Lindwall returned to school, attempting to obtain his Leaving Certificate while also playing third-grade rugby league.
 In July, Lindwall's father died, leaving him and his four siblings orphaned.